-2 MSc Programme
+2. MSc Programme

-2.1 Aims of the programme
+2.1.
+Aims of the programme

-2.1.1 Educational aims of the programme
+2.1.1.
+Educational aims of the programme

-The MSc programme is designed for students with core quantitative skills who wish to challenge themselves to understand and overcome the mathematical and computational challenges of analysing structured and unstructured data using machine learning and other techniques.
-We aim for the programme to contribute to the education of current and future researchers, analysts and practitioners from both public and private sectors, providing them with the toolkit (concepts, theories, methods and principles) to carry out innovative, high-quality research, develop new methodological approaches, and to build and deploy new systems involving computational and human interaction.
+The MSc programme is designed to contribute to the education of current and future researchers, policy makers, analysts and practitioners from both public and private sectors, providing them with the toolkit (concepts, theories, methods and principles) to carry out innovative, high-quality research, analysis and policy formulation.
 The principal aims of the MSc programme are:

-- To provide advanced training in four types of research skill: research methodologies; written and oral communication; critical theoretical and analytical skills; research project planning and completion. - To provide students with good empirical and theoretical knowledge and understanding of the major topics and concepts in social data science as well as a general understanding of the interplay between computational and social systems. - To provide students with advanced empirical and theoretical knowledge and understanding of key topics and concepts in areas relating to the student's particular interest. - To enable students to think strategically about evolving technologies and their implications for policy and practice. - To assess students' progress through supervision and mechanisms of formal assessment. - To provide appropriate pastoral support through the allocation of personal supervisors in conjunction with the system in place at College level.
+- To provide advanced training in four types of research skill: research methodologies; written and oral communication; critical theoretical and analytical skills; research project planning and completion. - To provide students with good empirical and theoretical knowledge and understanding of the major topics and concepts in Internet research as well as a general understanding of the technological and social shaping of the Internet. - To provide students with advanced empirical and theoretical knowledge and understanding of key topics and concepts in areas relating to the student's particular interest. - To enable students to think strategically about the Internet and its evolving technologies and their implications for policy and practice. - To assess students' progress through supervision and mechanisms of formal assessment. - To provide appropriate pastoral support through the allocation of personal supervisors in conjunction with the system in place at College level.

-2.1.2 Programme objectives and outcomes
+2.1.2.
+Programme objectives and outcomes

-The objectives of the MSc in Social Data Science are that, on completion of the course, students will have:
+The objectives of the MSc in Social Science of the Internet are that, on completion of the course, students will have: